SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 The third form is used to access an initializer of the superclass.

-Subclasses can use a superclass expression in their implentation of members, subscripting, and initializers to make use of the implentation in their superclass.
+Subclasses can use a superclass expression in their implementation of members, subscripting, and initializers to make use of the implementation in their superclass.

 .. langref-grammar